Introduction.

 Olympus Corporation President Yasuo Takeuchi announced a new M43 interchangeable lens camera in 2019.
 The new Olympus OMD EM5 III was scheduled for Nov 2019.

 As expected, Olympus launched the EM5 III via a modern social media event.
-Weaved into the launch was a mix of traditional launch and web-based activities like grassroots forum threads, YouTube videos, blog articles, and Instagram.
+Weaved into the launch event was a mix of traditional launch and web-based activities like grassroots forum threads, YouTube videos, blog articles, and Instagram.
 The EM5 III quickly became popular amongst M43 consumers.

 Social media enables manufacturers to reach more consumers in virtual events showcasing their new products.
 Launch videos on YouTube, blog articles, and live Q&A sessions went live in hours, and virtual events allowed photographers to experience the new EM5 III in action in a matter of days.